List of Shake It Up characters: CeCe Jones

-Cecelia "CeCe" Jones, portrayed by Bella Thorne, is an impulsive and street-smart girl.
+Cecelia Jones, portrayed by Bella Thorne, is an impulsive and street-smart girl.
 She loves dancing as much as her best friend, Rocky, and they dance together.
 Initially, she performs poorly in school partially because of dyslexia (though this isn't revealed until later), but also in part because of her "trouble-making" behavior and her lack of motivation.
 She gradually improves academically as the series progresses.
 Being fearless, Cece is constantly getting into trouble.
 Despite her initially failing audition due to stage fright, she eventually earns a spot as a background dancer on the local dance show "Shake It Up Chicago".

 In "Shrink it Up", it was revealed in a flashback that CeCe and Rocky met together in a ballet class when they were around 5 years old.
 It was there that they became best friends and CeCe gave her the nickname "Rocky", stating that it was easier to say than her real name, Raquel.

 CeCe cares for her family very much.
-She loves her little brother, Flynn, but is irresponsible when babysitting him, such as when she and Rocky forgot him at the park in season one, and when she forgot to buy ingredients for Flynn's cookies in season two.
+She loves her little brother Flynn, but is irresponsible when babysitting him, such as when she and Rocky forgot him at the park in season one, and when she forgot to buy ingredients for Flynn's cookies in season two.
 CeCe and Flynn are shown to have a love/hate relationship, but they comfort each other when the other is down.
-CeCe has a great relationship with her father, JJ Jones.
+CeCe has a great relationship with her father, Jeremy Jones.
 The two share almost the same personality.
-CeCe and Flynn say their parents get along better when they're divorced.
+CeCe and Flynn say their parents get along better when they're family.